-Purpose: This document summarizes the Government ethics rules which may impose certain restrictions on your employment after departure from the Department of Defense (DoD).
+PURPOSE: This document summarizes the Government ethics rules which may impose certain restrictions on your employment after departure from the Department of Defense (DoD).

-Application: For civilian personnel whose rate of base pay is at or above 86.5% of the rate for Executive Schedule Level II (\$164,004 in 2018); Flag and General Officers; and all Presidential Appointees confirmed with advice and consent of the Senate (PAS) officials.
+APPLICATION: For Military Personnel E-1 through O-6 and Civilian Personnel whose rate of base pay is less than 86.5% of the rate for Executive Schedule Level II (less than \$164,004 in 2018) who receive their ethics guidance from the Standards of Conduct Office (SOCO) and who are planning to leave Government service.

-Legal Notice: This information merely identifies statutes and regulations that restrict or otherwise affect activities of DoD personnel after they leave Government service.
+LEGAL NOTICE: This information merely identifies statutes and regulations that restrict or otherwise affect activities of DoD personnel after they leave Government service.
 Because restrictions are dependent on specific facts, and because this information is a summary of the rules, DoD personnel should contact SOCO at (703) 695-3422 or by e-mail at OSD.SOCO@MAIL.MIL to discuss their particular situation.
 DoD personnel served by other ethics offices should consult with their ethics officials.
 You may also consult with your personal attorney.